domin-mnd/cvet/README.md

 ## Parameters

-Both classes require 2 parameters from users: A color & its type.
+Both classes require 1 single color parameter & an optional color type to treat the color strictly.

 There are 7 color types you can use as second parameter: